 Areas to avoid

-The Coliseum and area off Yellowhead Trail areas are notorious for drug-related crimes and just generally being dirty.
+The Coliseum and area off Yellowhead Trail areas are notorious for drug-related crimes and being generally dirty.

 Beverly is another area to avoid with serious alcohol-related problems.